When boiling shrimp, it’s critical to use the correct length of time. Otherwise, the shrimp will turn rubbery and difficult.

 The best way among the three is to defrost in the refrigerator.
 The only drawback is that it necessitates planning because frozen food takes so long to defrost in a refrigerator set at a constant temperature of 40°F to 41°F.

 The location of your frozen shrimp in your refrigerator will determine how long they take to thaw.
-There are some regions of this appliance that are colder than others, notably the lowest parts of the chamber.
-It will take longer for your frozen shrimp to defrost if you put them in the coldest region of the refrigerator.
+Some regions of this appliance are colder than others, notably the lowest parts of the chamber.
+Therefore, it will take longer for your frozen shrimp to defrost if you put them in the coldest region of the refrigerator.

 In cool water